Key Takeaways

 Columbia University / NewYork-Presbyterian

-- Co-directors: Dr. Fady Khoury-Collado, MD (gynecologic oncologist) and Dr. Leslie Moroz, MD
+- Co-directors: Dr. Fady Khoury-Collado, MD (gynecologic oncologist) and Dr. Mirella Mourad, MD (MFM specialist)

 - Dr. Khoury-Collado has performed 100+ PAS surgeries and is developing techniques to retain the uterus and remove only the placenta